Where can I go to the beach?

 A member of our party has limited mobility and/or is handicapped.
 Where can we stay?
 Can we go to the beach?

 Most properties, hotels and home & villa companies, have a limited number of handicapped accessible accommodations available, so call early to make your reservation.
 The Town has installed beach matting at all of the beach park access points.
 Wheelchairs and scooters can cross the loose sand on the matting and roll on the packed sand.
 Burke’s Main Street Pharmacy and Vacation Mobility Solutions also rents beach wheelchairs.
-Also check with your accommodations property, as some hotels may have beach wheelchairs available to their guests.
 Beach Wheelchairs can be rented from: